Lanentech/lanentech/README.md

 If you ever need to completely purge your databases (`dev` and `test`) and start from scratch, you can run `make rebuild`.
 It assumes you already have the docker containers running, will purge both `dev` and `test` databases, re-create them with the relevant schema and seed any fixtures available in the application.

+### RUNNING TESTS

+To run all the tests for the project, you can simply run `make run-tests`.
+This will run all Application, Integration and Unit tests.

+If you want to run specific test suites, you can do so using the following make commands:

+- `make run-application-tests`
+- `make run-integration-tests`
+- `make run-unit-tests`